Dojo Review: Fast Transfers But Is It Worth It?

 All providers have been reviewed and tested by our Research team.
 By requesting a quote, we can match you with a potential supplier, and we may earn a small commission for this referral

-While Dojo didn’t quite crack our list of the best merchant accounts on the UK market, it has plenty of appealing qualities.
+Even though Dojo didn’t quite crack our list of the best merchant service providers in the UK, it still has plenty of appealing qualities.

-Read on for an in-depth look at its pricing, hardware, features and customer support compared to other top options on the market.
-Equally, if you’re short on time and want to compare providers for your exact business needs now, you can use our free quote tool to get no-obligation, custom quotes.
-After all, many providers have custom pricing options – including Dojo.
+Read on for an in-depth look at its pricing, hardware, features, and customer support compared to other top options on the market.
+But if you’re short on time, you can use our free quote tool to get free, no-obligation quotes from top providers.
+After all, many providers have custom pricing options, including Dojo.

 dojo logo on white background